 - Provide ongoing support until the worker has reached their former functional level.

 For more information, see our early intervention checklist.

 Organisation and workplace change can be challenging, and if not managed well, can affect morale and engagement.
 Consequences may include:

 - increased absenteeism

 - potential for psychological or other injuries that may result in workers' compensation claims.

 During times of organisational change it is important to consider the mental health and wellbeing of workers as part of an integrated approach to risk management and corporate planning.
 This includes considering workers who are away from the workplace as a result of injury or illness or taking part in a rehabilitation program.

-- Middle manager and supervisor core capabilities (PDF, 109.6 KB) – defines the capabilities required of a supervisor to effectively support recovery at work following an injury.
+- Supervisor - supporting return to work - core capabilities (PDF, 127.0 KB) – defines the capabilities required of a supervisor to effectively support recovery at work following an injury.